bilsef15/sorting-algorithms/README.md

 # Structure
-algorithms - holds non-graphical implementations of the sorting algorithms

-readmeAssets - those beautiful gifts (thanks screen to gif!)

-visualizerModules - modules for the visualizer

-tools - some helpful tools for the modules

-testing.py - some unit testing

-visualizer.py - run this for those pretty visualizations!
+algorithms - holds non-graphical implementations of the sorting algorithms readmeAssets - those beautiful gifs (thanks screen to gif!) visualizerModules - modules for the visualizer tools - some helpful tools for the visualizer and algorithms algoTest.py - algorithm unit testing menuTest.py - menu.py testing visualizer.py - run this for those pretty visualizations!

 # Planned Features (in no particular order)